weissleb/peloton-tableau-connector/README.md

 ## Connect with Tableau Desktop
 Install [Tableau Desktop](https://public.tableau.com/en-us/s/download), if you haven't already.

 Open Tableau, and use the Web Data Connector option.
 If you're running this locally, enter `http://localhost:<port>/wdc` (e.g `http://localhost:8889/wdc`).
-If you're connecting to the online version (currently in alpha, and likely unstable), enter `https://www.mypelotondata.com/wdc`.
+If you're connecting to the online version, enter `https://www.mypelotondata.com/wdc`.

 Enter your Peloton credentials.